Helping Your ADHD Child: Strategies for Thriving at Home and School

 Emotional dysregulation, such as Rejection Sensitivity Dysphoria (RSD)

-Understanding these co-occurring conditions helps parents meet their child’s unique needs.
+Understanding these co-occurring conditions helps parents meet their child’s unique needs, especially when anxiety or emotional overwhelm is part of the picture.

 Helping Your Child Thrive